SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

     <br>![](../ex4/images/image-6.png)

 1. Next, head over to the 'Processing' tab and enter 'IN162-`000`_Support_Case' in the Queue Name field (replace `000` with your assigned user identifier).
+> [!IMPORTANT]
+> Refer to [Exercise 1](../ex1/README.md#exercise-14---create-an-additional-queue-and-queue-subscription-in-advanced-event-mesh) where we created this Queue.
+Make sure you enter the same Queue name.

 Leave all other attributes with their default values.
 <br>![](../ex4/images/image-7.png)

 We are done with the first block.
 >[!TIP]
->Click 'Save' periodically over the course of this exercise so that you don't lose your work if the browser session were to time out.
+>Keep clicking 'Save' periodically over the course of this exercise so that you don't lose your work if the browser session were to time out.

 ## Step 3 - Massage the data event received from the Adapter
 In the next few steps of this section, we will tailor the data we receive from the Adapter for further processing.